 During a large-scale storm event, the safety of the public is a primary concern of PSEG Long Island.
-The elimination of hazards to the public takes precedence during emergencies and includes plans to promptly address downed wires within the timeframe specified by Case 13-E-0140 of notification of the location of such downed wires from a municipal emergency official.
+The elimination of hazards to the public takes precedence during emergencies and includes plans to promptly address downed wires within 36 hours, as specified in Case 13-E-0140 of notification of the location of such downed wires from a municipal emergency official.
 Response to down wires involves the dispatch of trained and qualified employees or contractors to investigate reports of downed wires, make safe, fix, and, if needed, arrange for standby personnel to protect the public.
+In the event external contractors are needed for wire watching duties, resources are contacted by the Distribution Damage Assessment Strike Team Leaders, in conjunction with the FEMA Compliance Group.